sksmagr23/COPS-CSOC-25-SDG/Resources.md

 - **DOM Manipulation:** [JavaScript DOM Tutorial](https://www.javascripttutorial.net/javascript-dom/)

 Stay tuned for upcoming weeks where we'll explore more advanced web development topics!

 ---

-*This curriculum was prepared for COPS Summer of Code 2025.
-For any queries or clarification, please contact the program coordinators.*